What is a Workers’ Compensation IME or SMO?

 Workers’ Compensation is a state-mandated insurance program that provides benefits to employees who suffer work-related injuries or illnesses.
 It is designed to provide medical care, wage replacement, and rehabilitation to injured workers.
-Independent medical exams (IME) and second medical opinions (SMO) are often part of the evaluation process for orthopedic worker’s compensation injuries.
+In Louisiana, independent medical exams (IME) and second medical opinions (SMO) are often part of the evaluation process for orthopedic worker’s compensation injuries.

-Dr. Jeremy Burnham is a board-certified orthopedic surgeon with an active clinical practice and extensive expertise, reflected in over 50 peer-reviewed publications and book chapters.
-He provides orthopedic Independent Medical Evaluations (IME) and Second Medical Opinions (SMO) across Louisiana, serving the Baton Rouge, Lafayette, Hammond, New Orleans, and Alexandria regions.
+Dr. Jeremy M. Burnham is a board-certified orthopedic surgeon with an active clinical practice and extensive expertise, reflected in over 50 peer-reviewed publications and book chapters.
+He provides orthopedic Independent Medical Evaluations (IME) and Second Medical Opinions (SMO) across Louisiana.
+He is an IME doctor serving the Baton Rouge, Lafayette, Hammond, New Orleans, Thibodeaux, and Alexandria regions.

 Specializing in knee, shoulder, hip, ankle, and elbow workplace injuries, Dr. Burnham delivers thorough, unbiased, and comprehensive evaluations, complete with detailed, notated references to support his assessments.

-To schedule an orthopaedic independent medical examination or second medical opinion with Dr. Burnham, call 504-826-3166 or contact us online.
+To schedule an orthopedic independent medical examination or second medical opinion with Dr. Burnham, call 504-826-3166 or contact us online.

 Workers’ Compensation is typically funded by employers and is mandatory in the state of Louisiana for companies that have more than one employee and a payroll of $3,000 or more annually.
 Exceptions in Louisiana include: